AlexisBRENON/awesome-configuration/README.md

 - [x] Add a keyboard layout change widget
 - [x] Fix the volume keys, layout change and sreenshot key issues ~~(the three of them are linked)~~
 - [ ] Create a network widget instead of using a third party applet
+- [ ] Clean up the mod/ folder and refactor code to avoid too much global data